McLeod Bethel-Thompson: Toronto Argonauts

 Bethel-Thompson before his first career CFL start on August 2, 2018.

 In April 2017, Bethel-Thompson played with a startup developmental minor league, The Spring League.
+Bethel-Thompson started for the West Team in the league's inaugural game against the East Team, led by fellow quarterback Ricky Stanzi.
+During the second quarter, he threw a six-yard touchdown pass to tight end Jordan Thompson, the first touchdown in league history, and led the West Team to a 10–6 victory.
 Players were scouted by numerous NFL and CFL teams during the practices and two games played, and Bethel-Thompson earned an invite to workout at a minicamp for the New York Jets.
 He was not offered a contract following the Jets minicamp, and on May 23, 2017, Bethel-Thompson signed with the Toronto Argonauts of the Canadian Football League.
 During the 2 game preseason, Bethel-Thompson started at quarterback in one game, and completed 5 passes out of 13 attempts, throwing for 78 yards, and rushing for 1 yard for a first down on a quarterback sneak.
 Following the release of CFL veteran Drew Willy, Bethel-Thompson made the Argonauts' roster as the 4th quarterback.
 It was an irregular decision given that the Argonauts elected to keep an additional quarterback on their practice roster, giving them a total of 5 quarterbacks, whereas most CFL teams keep only the required 3 quarterbacks as part of their active roster.
 On June 24, Bethel-Thompson was placed on the 6-game injured list, and received several extensions.
 Coming off the injured list after 13 weeks, Bethel-Thompson made his debut on September 23, backing up Argos starter, and fellow Sacramento State alumni Ricky Ray.
 Bethel-Thompson entered the game during garbage time, and completed his only pass attempt for 8 yards in the 33–19 victory over the Montreal Alouettes.
 After going 2-for-2 for 10 yards during the regular season, Bethel-Thompson was the 2nd string QB as the Argonauts won the 105th Grey Cup over the Calgary Stampeders.